faasm/faasm/README.md

 make setup-k8
 ```

+## Function storage

+Clearly all worker pods need access to the WASM function files.
+For now these are held on an NFS share hosted on the
+master Kubernetes node.
+This could be replaced by an object store in future.

 # Installation, Configuration and Development

+Below are instructions for building, testing and developing.

 ## Local Development

+The local development process is a bit rough around the edges at the moment but can be improved in future.

 ### Submodules

-Faasm relies on WAVM which needs to be updated via a Git submodule
+Faasm relies on WAVM which needs to be updated via a Git submodule (once after original checkout of this repo).

 ```
 # Update submodules